 You already know and love the executable standalone; it allows you to package your Enscape model and share it easily.
 But it requires a certain level of hardware, and your client might not have the powerful graphics card required.
 With the web standalone, this is no longer an issue!

-Enscape’s web standalone removes the requirement for high end graphics cards, as the standalone is rendered in a web browser.
-All you need in order for it to run is an internet connection.
+Enscape’s web standalone removes the requirement for high-end graphics cards, as the standalone is rendered in a web browser.
+All you need in order for it to run is an internet connection, making it an easy way to share your design presentation with others.
 Just like with the executable standalone, it only takes two clicks to export your project.
 The uploaded standalone can be accessed instantly via a web link.
 Send your model to clients instantly, or export web standalones to use during client presentations, even if they do not have a high-end graphics card: the possibilities are endless!

 Why a Web Standalone?